chef/chef-web-docs/chef_master/source/resource_group.rst

    The provider for the AIX platform.

 ``Chef::Provider::Group::Dscl``, ``group``
-   The provider for the Mac OS X platform.
+   The provider for the macOS platform.

 ``Chef::Provider::Group::Gpasswd``, ``group``
    The provider for the gpasswd command.